Sign up for Funding Circle newsletter!

 Another added benefit of dental equipment financing is that in most cases, the loan repayment term can be aligned with the equipment’s life span.

-Every lender views student loans differently and while it won’t necessarily count against you, you should be aware of the maximum debt load a lender will accept.
+Every lender views student loan debt differently and while it won’t necessarily count against you, you should be aware of the maximum debt load a lender will accept.
 Including a line item in your business plan that details how you’ll pay your student loans back could work to your advantage in demonstrating your creditworthiness for a loan.

 Your practice’s location and the type of practice can also carry weight in lending decisions.
-Essentially, lenders want to ensure that you have steady cash flow coming in to repay a loan.
-So if you’re operating a general practice that offers family dentistry in a high-traffic location, for instance, the lender might view you as less of a risk.
+Essentially, lenders want to ensure that you have steady cash flow coming in to repay a practice loan.
+So, if you’re operating a general practice that offers family dentistry in a high-traffic location, for instance, the lender might view you as less of a risk.
 If you’re highly specialized with a smaller client base, on the other hand, that could result in being approved for a smaller dental practice loan.

 Finally, the loan’s purpose is something else to consider.
 If you’re acquiring a practice, for example, the lender will want to see projections for the practice’s financial viability.
 And if you’re using the loan to start a practice, your business plan is critical in spelling out exactly how the money will be used, what type of return you expect on the investment, as well as your timeline for becoming profitable.